 Consider the unit status when connecting to the local instance to prevent connection attempts

-when Syncthing isn't running anyways
+when Syncthing isn't running anyway

 Detect when the system has just been resumed from standby to avoid the "Disconnect"